Can Pork Be Pink In The Middle?

 Cooking Hot And Fast?
 Then You’ll Want An Instant-Read Thermometer

-If you’re searing pork chops on the stovetop in a cast iron skillet or grilling them on your favorite grill, you aren’t going to use a wireless meat thermometer.
-You’re planning on having these chops cooked pretty quickly.
-So you want something that will be even quicker.
+If you’re searing pork chops on the stovetop in a cast iron skillet or grilling them on your favorite grill, you want something that will be even quicker than a wireless meat thermometer.
+You want an instant-read thermometer.
+A really good instant-read thermometer like the ThermoWorks Thermapen ONE will give you a super-precise reading in under one second.

 Wrapping It Up